microsoft/Mastering-the-Marketplace/docs/container/index.md

 ## Hands-on labs

 The following hands-on labs build upon each other.
-They take you through the complete process of creating and publishing a Container Offer in the Microsoft commercial marketplace.
+They take you through the complete process of creating and publishing a Container offer in the Microsoft commercial marketplace.

 ### Prerequisites